 |---|

-CSV export includes the full payoff schedule (not just the preview), based on your inputs.
+CSV export includes the full payoff schedule based on your inputs, not just the preview shown on the page.

 Paying off debt is mostly math and consistency.
-The math is simple: interest is charged on your balance, and your payment reduces it.
-The hard part is staying consistent—and making small improvements that compound over time.
-This guide explains how the Debt Payoff Calculator works, what the results mean, and how to use them to build a realistic payoff plan.
+The math is straightforward: interest is charged on your balance, and your payment reduces it.
+The difficult part is staying consistent and making small improvements that compound over time.
+This guide explains how the Debt Payoff Calculator works, what the results mean, and how to use them to build a payoff plan that is realistic for your budget.

-Tip: Use the calculator above, then compare scenarios by changing “Extra monthly payment”.
+Tip: Use the calculator above, then compare multiple scenarios by changing “Extra monthly payment”.

 Related tools that pair well with debt payoff planning: Loan Payment Calculator, Compound Interest Calculator, and Emergency Fund Calculator.
 For interest terminology, see APR vs APY.